csxmli2016/MARCONet/README.md

 <img src="./Imgs/f1_2.png"  width="800px">

 ### Manually correct the text recognition results
-Since some characters easily have wrong prediction when the degradation is severe, here we can manually provide the text labels.
+Since some characters easily have the wrong predictions when the degradation is severe, here we can manually provide the text labels.

-For example, the following LR input with the text label from transformer encoder:
+For example, the following LR input with the text label from the transformer encoder:

 <img src="./Imgs/real_lqe02_err.png"  width="600px">

-By manually providing the text lables on the image name (format: '*_开发区雨虹电子有限公司.png'):
+By manually providing the text labels on the image name (format: '*_开发区雨虹电子有限公司.png'):

 ```
 CUDA_VISIBLE_DEVICES=0 python test_sr.py -i ./Testsets/LQsWithText -m